wiyarmir/guillermoorellana.es/index.md

 While I do invest quite some amount of my theoretically free time into investigating new technologies or improving my skills in those I already know, that does not count as free time, does it?

 I enjoy cooking (not so) complicated recipes (I bet this is the part of me who wanted to become a chemist), which I proudly share in my [Instagram](https://instagram.com/wiyarmir).
 I also do like a lot traveling to new and old places, and wearing off the sole of my shoes getting lost.

-Back in Spain I used to play waterpolo for [Club Natación Marbella](http://www.cnmarbella.es/), but unfortunately in Wrocław all I could do is just swim.
-I will try to fix that now that I am in London 😁